-Ethiopia is a priority country of Austrian Development Cooperation as of 1992.
-Encompassing a territory 13.5 times larger than Austria, it still faces some major challenges despite much progress: In its cooperation with the Austrian Development Agency, Ethiopia is seeking to build an effective and transparent administration to include all citizens, raise agricultural output and ensure food security.
+Ethiopia is a priority country of Austrian Development Cooperation as of 1993.
+Encompassing a territory 13.5 times larger than Austria, it still faces some major challenges despite much progress: In its cooperation with the Austrian Development Agency (ADA), Ethiopia is seeking to build an effective and transparent administration to include all citizens, raise agricultural output and ensure food security.

 Another aim of ADA is to help enable the government to ensure basic water, education, health and agricultural advisory services as well as road infrastructure.
 All sections of the population should be given equal access to public services and be able to take active part in planning and decision-making procedures.
 Particular attention is paid to the participation, involvement and empowerment of women.
 In addition, ADA supports democratic institutions such the Ombudsman Office, the Human Rights Council or the Office of the Auditor General to enable the population to lay democratic claim to their legal rights.
 By supporting the democratic reform process and good governance in Ethiopia, important dialogue platforms are being established to discuss the causes of interreligious and interethnic conflicts on a broad, inclusive basis and to offer space for dialogue.